drolbr/overpass-doc/en/analysis/museum.md

 First of all, each node, way, and relation has a version number, and older versions of elements are in general available through the main API or other data sources.
-Then there are changesets including meat information and comments.
+Then there are changesets including meta information and comments.
 Finally, each element version has attached a timestamp to it.

 <a name="changesets"/>